Solo Stove Campfire Review – Is It Worth $100?

 Solo Stove: How It Works

-To see how to use your Solo Stove, here’s a 1:58 how-to video made by Solo Stove themselves:
+To see how to use your Solo Stove, here’s a curated playlist made by Solo Stove themselves:

-The Solo Stove Campfire – and the Solo Stove Lite & Solo Stove Titan – produce a hotter fire and less smoke using a unique airflow system.
+The Solo Stove Mesa – and the Solo Stove Bonfire & Solo Stove Yukon – produce a hotter fire and less smoke using a unique airflow system.

-Thanks to the holes on the bottom and inside of the fire pit, cold air is pulled in by the flames, then split in two directions.
+Thanks to the holes in the bottom and inside of the fire pit, cold air is pulled in by the flames, then split in two directions.

 Here’s a visual: